EdibleShelfXII/EdibleShelfXII/README.md

 - 👋 Hi, I’m @EdibleShelfXII
 - 👀 I’m interested in Embedded Electronics
-- 🌱 I’m currently learning MQTT
+- 🌱 I’m currently learning Modbus protocol
 - 💞️ I’m looking to collaborate on fun stuff
 - 📫 How to reach me message on discord lui5468#7245